 Catalan foundry in which Andreu Balius is involved.
 Some fonts sold through MyFonts:

 Bilbao-based doctoral student who created the Basque typeface Gaueko Plana in 2013 during his studies.

 Robby Woodard is the Fresno, CA-based designer of fonts at Garagefonts such as Clarice (2004, a lapidary semi-sans with 16 weights), Arbuckle (2001-2003, fat comic book style; see Black, Bright: bubblegum typefaces), Clairmont (2002, a huge sans serif family), Dixon (2001, a monoline sans family with a hairline weight), Elkhorn, Fargon (2002, avant-garde family), P22 Hedonic (2003, a delicate slab serif family), Montclaire (2003, an interesting way of adding serifs to a sans serif font) and Bancroft (2000).
-At the L'ab, he designed the avant garde family Ashby (2001).
+At the L'ab [dead link], he designed the avant garde family Ashby (2001).
 He is working on Wiggins (2004) and Laconic (2007, a severe-looking futuristic sans).
 Alternate URL.
 Other fonts: Inyo (a high contrast slab serif), Joachim (Basque style), Kritter (mythological dings), Veggieburger (cartoon caption font with hints of Tekton), Nudgewink (2010, P22, a bouncy comic book face), Clarice (2001-2009, a lapidary (flared serif) family, Garagefonts).
 FontShop link.
 Myfonts link.
 Laconic and Veggieburger are free at Fontsquirrel.
 Fontspace link.
 Klingspor link.
 Kernest link.